Treatment

 Pricing transparency, hidden costs & financing in the GTA

 The single biggest complaint patients voice when they switch to us from a competitor is that the quoted price was not the price they paid.
-We publish our menu, we quote in writing before you sit in the chair, and we walk you through every line item — including the ones some clinics quietly bury.
-Below is what you should expect at Bar Beauty Aesthetics and what to interrogate at any clinic you visit in the Greater Toronto Area.
+We publish our menu, we quote in writing before you sit in the chair, and we walk you through every line item, including the ones some clinics quietly bury.
+Below is what you should expect at Bar Beauty Medical and what to interrogate at any clinic you visit in the Greater Toronto Area.

 What our consultation fee covers (and when it is waived)

-A first consultation at Bar Beauty Aesthetics is $75 and is credited toward any treatment booked within 60 days.
-The fee includes a 45-minute medical intake with a registered nurse, a Visia or LED-mapped skin analysis where relevant, a written plan with itemized pricing in Canadian dollars, and a follow-up call 24-48 hours after to confirm you understood the proposed plan.
+A first skin consultation at Bar Beauty Medical is complimentary.
+It includes a focused medical intake, a skin analysis where relevant, and a written plan with itemized pricing in Canadian dollars that you take home before you commit.
 It does not include topical numbing, post-care kits, or device add-ons; those are quoted separately so you can decline anything you do not want.

 Financing options we accept and how to qualify